 However, with the development of cryptography, there is always space to mention the ones which can be referred to as the “wrong hands” in the saying “fallen into the wrong hands” – the malware writers and cyber-criminals.
 They manipulate the very same cyphers used by the government to guard secrets – cyphers, part of the Suite.B category:

-But without understanding how malware writers use the powerful cipher and how does the cipher exactly work, these are just abbreviations.
+Without understanding how malware writers use the powerful cipher and how does the cipher exactly work, these are just abbreviations.
 This is why first we are going to explain what encryption actually is.
 By theory encryption is the process of encoding information, so that only parties with access can read it, as explained by t.ucsf.edu.

 Now that we have understood(hopefully) how it works it is time to pay attention to the types of encryption that exist.
 Officially there are two types recognized:

 Symmetric(Private) key encryption – a scheme where the keys are the same for the Sender as well as the Recipient.
 It is primarily used for communicating securely and is now applied in most chat platforms you see, for example, Viber, Skype, etc.

 Public key encryption – this type of encryption includes a public key available for massive access by anyone.
 The only condition is that the user must know what the decryption key is.

 If these are the two primary types of encryption, advanced ransomware viruses, such as Locky, TeslaCrypt, Cerber, CryptXXX and others may employ it in a quite different way to extort users like you for their files.
 Unlike a year ago where most ransom malware used only one algorithm (usually RSA) to encrypt the files, now we see a tendency where ransomware has gotten smarter.
 Cyber-criminals not only employ defenses, such as self-deletion and obfuscation to prevent white hat researchers into investigating the malicious samples for code flaws.